fucnim17/pdf-broker-2-ghostfolio/README.md

 ```

 ## 🔑 Getting a Ghostfolio Access Token
-To import transactions, you need an API key from Ghostfolio:
+To import transactions, you need an Bearer Token from Ghostfolio.
+In order to get one, past the following text in your console (at <INSERT_SECURITY_TOKEN_OF_ACCOUNT>, you have to insert your Security From your GHostfolio Account):
 ```bash
 curl -X POST http://localhost:3333/api/v1/auth/anonymous \
      -H "Content-Type: application/json" \